03axdov/muskie/README.md

 - [GPU functionality](#gpu-functionality)

 # Documentation
-> A Computer Vision library for Python.
+> A Machine Learning library for Python.
 The aim of this framework is to allow users to create datasets and use their models without having to write too much code.
 I.e. a simpler and more lightweight version of TensorFlow or PyTorch, specifically focused on Computer Vision.
 Currently in development

 The framework uses Numpy, Matplotlib, Pillow, and some smaller libraries.
 To install these, run: